-The great dangers of manmade global warming might not have arisen arose, say scientists, if experts in different disciplines had been speaking to each other with more skepticism and vigor.
+The great dangers of manmade global warming arose, say scientists, because experts in different disciplines were not speaking to each other as much as they should have.

-Psychologists are beginning to show how the “disparate concepts” that may be intuitively brought into contact with each other when you wander off-topic — even when you daydream — may be critical to “connecting the stovepipes” for the sort of coordinated global scientific effort that the climate crisis now seems top deamnd.
+Psychologists are beginning to show how the "disparate concepts" that may be intuitively brought into contact with each other when you wander off-topic - even daydream - may be critical to "connecting the stovepipes" for the sort of coordinated global scientific effort that it appears the climate crisis now demands.

 Video Segment 2:

 'Delight in Wandering Off the Subject Leads to Important Science'

 Peter Raven, Gloria Steinem, Neil de Grasse Tyson … and Your Mirror Neurons to the Rescue…